Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 Where `x` and `y` are the component parts of both `x̂` and `ŷ`, meaning we'll have to do two calculations, one for each unit vector.

-An execllent resource to learn more about the properties of a 2D rotation matrix the [2D Geometry Course](https://robotacademy.net.au/masterclass/2d-geometry/?lesson=75) taught by Professor Peter Corke of QUT, an amazing free resource!
+An excellent resource to learn more about the properties of a 2D rotation matrix the [2D Geometry Course](https://robotacademy.net.au/masterclass/2d-geometry/?lesson=75) taught by Professor Peter Corke of QUT, an amazing free resource!

 ```python